Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUpgradeFrom2.md

 ### Upgrading a Single Object
 If you want to upgrade only the Cinemachine object currently being inspected, you can do this provided that it isn't a prefab instance.
 In this case, it will upgrade only the inspected objects, replacing them with CM3 equivalents.
 Undo is supported, so you can try it out and then change your mind if you want.

 Note that any script references to this object will be lost (because the class will change), as will any animation tracks that are writing to fields inside this camera (because classes and field names have changed).
+Timelines referencing this object will lose their bindings.
 If you have script references or animation tracks or if this camera is part of a prefab or prefab instance, then you need to use the "Upgrade Entire Project" option, which will scan the project for references and make the appropriate updates.

 ### Upgrading a Single Scene
 You can also choose to update all the CM objects in the current scene.
 Again, this will not update any assets outside of the scene, so it is not appropriate for any but the simplest of scenes.
 Undo is also supported for this operation.